Digital-first, omnichannel platform built for enterprises

 Cooperation & Error Reproduction.
 Khoros must be able to reproduce errors in order to resolve them.
 Customer agrees to cooperate and work closely with Khoros to reproduce errors, including conducting diagnostic or troubleshooting activities as requested and appropriate.
 Customer agrees to provide Khoros with all information and materials reasonably requested by Khoros for use in replicating, diagnosing and correcting an error or other support issue reported by Customer.
 Also, subject to Customer's approval on a case-by-case basis, users may be asked to provide remote access to their Khoros application and/or desktop system for troubleshooting purposes.

-In submitting a service incident (each individual request being a “Service Incident”) to Khoros, Customer will send a complete and accurate report that includes (a) a reasonably detailed description of the request, together with any supporting information that Customer’s engineers believe will assist Khoros in its diagnostic process; (b) any error message(s) or other message(s) generated by the system in association with the request; (c) any applicable trace files and/or logs; (d) a test case or instructions necessary to demonstrate the request; and (e) identification of any additional information or artifacts (such as dumps, logs, etc.) that are, or can be made, available.
+In submitting a Service Incident (each individual request being a “Service Incident”) to Khoros, Customer will send a complete and accurate report that includes (a) a reasonably detailed description of the request, together with any supporting information that Customer’s engineers believe will assist Khoros in its diagnostic process; (b) any error message(s) or other message(s) generated by the system in association with the request; (c) any applicable trace files and/or logs; (d) a test case or instructions necessary to demonstrate the request; and (e) identification of any additional information or artifacts (such as dumps, logs, etc.) that are, or can be made, available.
 Khoros may request specific information in addition to the aforementioned requirements for submission.
 Customer acknowledges that the implementation of General Releases provided by Khoros may be necessary to ensure the proper operation.
-Khoros shall not have obligations under support services to remedy issues that will be fixed by implementation of that General Release.
+Khoros shall not have obligations under support services to remedy issues that will be fixed by implementation of that General Current Release.

 The following provisions are applicable only to subscribers to the Khoros Community Subscription Services: